-When you learn a skill, your knowledge and expertise will be with you wherever you travel.
-Thanks to the internet, information can be sent anywhere.
-But it is not easy to send money around the world; it is slow and costly.
-Cardano lets you send money anywhere, in seconds, for cheap.
 Why stop at money?
 You can also send other money-like things.
 For example, home or car ownership certificates.
-Things on the blockchain are permanent.
+Things on the blockchain are permanent and incorruptible.
 As a result, no one can bribe a government worker to steal your home from you.

 Beyond these few examples, Cardano is what we make of it.
 It’s like Windows without Microsoft or iPhones without Apple.
 It’s a public utility, like the internet, or radio waves.
 The difference is that with Cardano, everyone can have a say in how the system works.

 Greece is running an experiment with storing their diplomas on the Cardano blockchain.

 Ethiopia is launching a new pilot system built on Cardano for 5 million of its citizens.

 You can lobby your student or local government to move record-keeping to Cardano.
 You can use a drag and drop builder to create escrows, swaps, bonds, and financial contracts without coding knowledge!

 As more things move to the Cardano network, the more control and freedom we gain for all people.